thanku/docs/thanku-verify-business-api-endpoint-v1.md

 # ThankU Verify Business API Endpoint (Version 1)

 This endpoint is used to check if a business users is already registered via the given email address.
 A confirmation email containing a confirm button will be send to the user.
 Hitting the confirm button redirects the user to the given callback URL for further processing.
+This endpoint can also be used to resend the confirmation email after registration.

 ## Usage